 The Trust invests in two types of derivative financial instruments.
 Equity index futures are used as strategic substitutions to cost effectively replicate the underlying index of its domestic equity investment fund.
-At December 31, 2020, the fair value of these instruments was approximately \$2.8 million and is included in investments on the consolidated special-purpose statements of net claimants' equity.
+At December 31, 2021, the fair value of these instruments was approximately \$1.06 million and is included in investments on the consolidated special-purpose statements of net claimants' equity.
 Foreign currency forwards are utilized for both currency translation purposes and to economically hedge against some of the currency risk inherent in foreign equity issues and are generally for periods up to 90 days.
-At December 31, 2020, the Trust held \$38.7 million in net foreign currency forward contracts.
-The unrealized gain on these outstanding currency forward contracts of approximately \$0.01 million is offset by an equal unrealized losses due to currency exchange on the underlying international securities.
-These net amounts are recorded in the consolidated special-purpose statements of net claimants' equity at December 31, 2020.
+At December 31, 2021, the Trust held \$39.3 million in net foreign currency forward contracts.
+The unrealized loss on these outstanding currency forward contracts of approximately \$0.1 million is offset by an equal unrealized gain due to currency exchange on the underlying international securities.
+These net amounts are recorded in the consolidated special-purpose statements of net claimants' equity at December 31, 2021.